metanull-operator/Discordata/README.md

 # Discordata
-Discordata is a simple bridge between incoming Quadrata webhook requests and outgoing Discord webhook requests.
-Each time a Quadrata request is received, Discordata formats a Discord and sends it via the Discord webhook URL.
+Discordata is a simple bridge between incoming KYC provider webhook requests and outgoing Discord webhook requests.
+Each time a webhook request is received, Discordata formats a Discord and sends it via the Discord webhook URL.

 Discord data can be run as a standalone application or as a